WriteEditor/ryan-rushing/_posts/writing/2011-11-30-the-desctruction-of-the-void.md

 layout: individual
 title: The Destruction of the Void
 category: writing
+excerpt: I'm standing still, then pacing back and forth.
+Frustrated, I stop and stare, waiting for something to happen, but nothing changes.
+Just a piercing white emptiness before me.
+I've confronted the Void several times, but this time it's especially threatening.
+Time creeps by with a menacing consistency only rivaled by Death itself, and the White Void grows with each passing year.
 ---

 ### I know what I need to do, but the nothingness is almost too strong. *Almost.*